johsieders/essays/content/18-einstein-philosophy.md

 ### Philosophy of Physics

 Here is the one, big question: How true are the laws of physics?
 Can we trust them?
 What does truth mean in physics?
-In his Geometry and Experience, Einstein only touches on the subject, using geometry, which means earth-measuring, as a sandbox-example of physics.
+In his *Geometry and Experience*, Einstein only touches on the subject, using geometry, which means earth-measuring, as a sandbox-example of physics.
 The following few excerpts of his line of thought deal only with a tiny aspect of the towering problem of truth in physics.